lkasym/AstroGo/README.md

 ## 📚 Libraries Used

-AstroGo is powered by a carefully curated set of libraries for precise astrological calculations, seamless frontend experience, and backend efficiency.

 | Purpose                          | Library                                                |
 | -------------------------------- | ------------------------------------------------------ |
 | **Astrological Calculations**    | `swisseph`                                             |